 Please note: the data included in the chart above comprises the three-month rolling average median price achieved for all property types and involving all buyer types.

-Source: CSO, Lisney analysis
+Source: CSO, Lisney analysis ble 2 7: All property sales Cork (average 2010-2019)

 The purchaser profile (the type of buyers) varies across Co Cork (City and County), as does the type of property required.
 In the last decade, movers have, on average, been the most active across all of Co Cork (City and County), accounting for 49% of sales.
-This is followed by first-time-buyers (FTB) at 28% and investors at 24% as set out in the table below.
+This is followed by firsttime-buyers (FTB) at 28% and investors at 24% as set out in the table below.